mehrvarz/rtcchat2/README.md

 You should have Go 1.1 installed.

 You also need to create keys for HTTPS.
-Look here https://github.com/mehrvarz/rtcchat under "Create keys for WebSocket signaling over https"
+Look here https://github.com/mehrvarz/rtcchat under "Create keys for WebSocket signaling over https".

 	go get github.com/mehrvarz/rtcchat2
 	go get github.com/steveyen/gkvlite